akazukin5151/koneko-old/README.md

 * Pixiv keeps emailing me saying I've logged in, every time I use this app!

 That's because cookies aren't stored so you log in everytime with a new session.
 Looking at [PixivUtil's cookie implementation](https://github.com/Nandaka/PixivUtil2/blob/master/PixivBrowserFactory.py), it would be easier to base this app on PixivUtil for downloads, than to write it myself (currently, it's based on the [pixivpy](https://github.com/upbit/pixivpy/) api).
 The problems with this, other than being a huge time and effort investment, is that koneko uses info from the requests, such as number of pages.
-I should probably fix this
+I'd like to fix this but I'd rather not use mechanize but I don't know how to do it either way.

 * What operating systems does it support?